inversoft/prime-transformer/README.md

 // DocumentSource object can be passed to any parser.
 DocumentSource documentSource = new DocumentSource("[b]Hello World![/b]");

-// Document will contain the original source markup and an AST built by the parser
+// Document contains source markup and can be passed to any transformer.
-// Document object can be passed to any transformer Document document = new BBCodeParser().buildDocument(documentSource);
+Document document = new BBCodeParser().buildDocument(documentSource);

-// A transformer will take a Document and return the transform markup in string form String html = new BBCodeToHTMLTransformer().transform(document);
+// A transformer will take a Document and return the transformed markup in string form.
+String html = new BBCodeToHTMLTransformer().transform(document);
 ```